 Just think: how many times have you seen a terrible review on Facebook?
 Word travels fast – and can damage your business.
 Make sure you stay on top by building your social presence and ensuring you can easily respond to demands as they come in.

-TripAdvisor is a great example of understanding and taking advantage of social reviews, providing a platform for us to quickly check what others experienced before we invest.
-So, before we eat or visit a place, we use our phones to check reviews and make it’s worth our time.
+TripAdvisor knows a thing or two about mobile marketing.
+The company is a great example of understanding and taking advantage of social reviews, providing a platform for us to quickly check what others experienced before we invest.
+So, before we eat or visit a place, we use our smartphones to check reviews and make it’s worth our time.
 If it’s littered with bad reviews, we’ll just find somewhere else.